 The client is logging on (i.e. without a graceful logout); and

-The client is still logging on but fails to deliver any message out; or the client is disconnected abruptly and fails to re-logon.
+The client is disconnected abruptly and fails to re-logon; or the client is still logging on but fails to deliver any message out.

-If the above situations are met for longer than the “Total triggering time interval” (“Idle interval” + “Additional timeout interval”), the COD will be triggered.
+After the “Inactivity interval” + “Additional timeout interval”, the COD will be triggered.

-If the client is disconnected and is able re-logon to the gateway before the “Total triggering time interval”, COD will not be triggered, and the COD triggering timer is reset as well.
+If the client is disconnected and is able re-logon to the gateway before the actual triggering, COD will not be triggered, and the COD triggering timer is reset as well.

 Any message sent by the client will also reset the COD triggering timer.